Good and Bad Reasons to Tap Home Equity in 2026

 Speculative Real Estate or Investments

-Banking on your home’s value always rising—or trying to fund investment properties or risky ventures—can backfire if the market cools.
+Banking on your home’s value always rising—or trying to fund speculative investment properties or risky ventures—can backfire if the market cools.
 If home values drop, you could end up underwater (owing more than the home is worth).

 Lenders can also freeze or reduce HELOC access if your home’s value declines significantly.